|

 - despite its comparably small body - full, complex sound and a relaxing, even

-meditative character - ideal for late evening and night hours.
+meditative character.
 You can see me play

-Banjola
+Banjola here. |

 would never be able to play a guitar again due to a remaining limitation in my left

-ellbow.
+ellbow and hand.
 But these two instruments, held quite vertically for that reason, proved

 to be a kind of physiotherapy, and things improved.
 Changing to a classical